notificationapi-com/docs/docs/guides/web-push.md

 1. Reset the site's permissions to send notifications.

-2. Click on the settings icon
+2. Click on the the bell notification icon, and then click on the settings icon which is there on the top right corner.

 ![notification preferences](image-1.png)